Bahraini opposition group suspended for three months

 MANAMA Bahrain has suspended the activities of the country's main opposition group, Al Wefaq, for three months, a court ruling showed on Tuesday, ahead of a November parliamentary election which the group has already pledged to boycott.

-Al Wefaq said two weeks ago it would not take part in the Nov.
-22 poll because parliament would not have enough power and because voting districts favoured the Gulf Arab kingdom's ruling Sunni Muslims.
+Al Wefaq said two weeks ago it would not take part in the November 22 poll because the elected parliament would not have enough power and because voting districts favoured the Gulf Arab kingdom's ruling Sunni minority.

-But it still condemned the suspension as "irrational and irresponsible" and said the government appeared to be "moving to destroy political and social life by blocking the people out".
+But it still condemned the suspension as "irrational and irresponsible".
+In a statement in English it said the government appeared to be "moving to destroy political and social life by blocking the people out."

-The United States, which has close political and military ties with Bahrain, said it was concerned about the suspension.

-"Such a move runs contrary to fostering an environment of political inclusion.
-We're following the case closely and understand that the Society plans to appeal the decision," State Department spokeswoman Jen Psaki told a regular news briefing, referring to Al Wefaq.

 Al Wefaq, which has strong links to Bahrain's Shi'ite majority, won 18 out of 40 parliamentary seats in a 2010 election, but pulled out of parliament a year later during a crackdown against mostly Shi'ite Muslim protesters demanding greater democracy.